-The LIS AP Module and How it Supports Specific Roles
+The Anatomic Pathology LIS Module and How it Supports Specific Roles

 “These queues are live and based on the job description for each role in the lab workflow.
-No matter what your role is, you know exactly what you need to do with LigoLab Operating Platform,” said the lab tech.
-“With the legacy system, this level of support for each role and each department simply does not exist.”
+No matter what your role is, you know exactly what you need to do with LigoLab’s platform,” said the lab tech.
+“With the legacy LIS system, this level of support for each role and each department simply does not exist.”

 With LigoLab, automation can be quickly set up by an operator, with no technical or software development background, to do multiple tasks based on the scenarios presented and logical conditions.
-According to the reviewer, the major difference between the legacy LIS and LigoLab is that with LigoLab, the process is much more streamlined and it requires far fewer rules to get the desired result.
+According to our LIS software reviewer, the major difference between the legacy LIS system and LigoLab’s pathology software solution is that with LigoLab, the process is much more streamlined and it requires far fewer rules to get the desired result.

-Legacy systems also typically lack site security, a must-have for multi-facility lab operations.
+Legacy LIS systems also typically lack site security, a must-have for multi-facility lab operations.

 “Without this, a lab manager would have no way of knowing what belongs to each facility unless it’s manually tracked,” added the lab tech.

-There is a clear difference between legacy LIS systems and modern LIS systems like LigoLab Operating Platform, and the differences go beyond the software and its functionality.
+There is a clear difference between legacy LIS systems and modern LIS systems like LigoLab Informatics Platform, and the differences go way beyond the laboratory information system software and its functionality.
 Forward-thinking lab leaders know they simply cannot afford to switch systems often.
-They also know not to team up with just a software vendor, but instead with a software partner that’s fully invested in their business and is motivated to give them the tools and applications to grow faster and become more profitable.
+They also know not to team up with just a LIS software vendor, but instead with an LIS company that partners with them and is fully invested in their business.
+One that is motivated to give them the LIS and RCM tools and applications to grow faster and become more profitable.

 Ready to scale your laboratory faster?
-Give us 15 minutes and learn how we’ve helped labs like yours break through growth barriers and stand out in their marketplaces.
+Give us 15 minutes and we’ll show you how we’ve helped labs like yours break through growth barriers and stand out in their respective marketplaces.